trickerer01/Ruxx/README.md

 - **File -> Load settings...** - load run parameters from previously saved config file
 - **View -> Log** - if you want some readable output
 - **Edit -> Prefix file names with \<prefix>** - all downloaded files will be named accordingly and not as just numbers.
 This option is enabled by default
-- **Edit -> Extend file names with extra info** - all file names will include short representation of their source and major tags if any.
-This may extend full path to the file including file name up to 200 symbols total
 - **Edit -> Save tags** - an additional (text) file will be created containing tags for every file.
 Format is `<file>: <score> <tags>`
 - **Edit -> Save source links** - an additional (text) file will be created containing source (if present) for every file.
 Format is `<file>: <source>`
+- **Edit -> Extend file names with extra info** - all file names will include short representation of their major tags if any.
+This may extend resulting full path up to 240 symbols total
+- **Edit -> Warn if donwload folder is not empty** - you will be warned if destination folder is not empty and there is a potential risk of mixing up different search results
 - **Connection -> Headers / Cookies** - solely to work with cloudflare protected sites (RN).
 You'll have to provide your `cf_clearance` cookie, and the `user-agent` header has to match the one used in your web browser for target wesite - to find it while browsing said website open `Web Developer tools -> Network`, reload the page and check request headers
 - **Connection -> Set proxy** - you can use proxy if you want or if target website is blocked in your country.
 SOCKS5 proxies are supported too
 - **Connection -> Download without proxy** - you can use this option for RX if only the main domain is blocked in your country